vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 # Running the ChatGPT DLP on Testnet

-This tutorial shows how to use the Vana Satori Testnet to get started with the ChatGPT Data Liquidity Pool.
+This tutorial introduces the concept of data liquidity pools and proof of contribution by having you create your own data liquidity pool and validators.
+It will take about 1 hour to get setup.
 You will:
-- Deploy a data liquidity pool smart contract to create your own data DAO
+- Deploy a data liquidity pool smart contract
 - Register validators to run proof of contribution, ensuring chatGPT data quality
 - Submit chatGPT data to test that proof of contribution is working